-One of the original North Shore villages, Wilmette is a role model for communities aspiring to be all they can be.
-With highly-rated schools and a wealth of amenities, it’s no surprise the community has been ranked by Chicago magazine as one of the Chicago area’s best places to live.
+With highly-rated schools and a wealth of amenities, it’s no surprise Wilmette has been ranked by Chicago magazine as one of the Chicago area’s best places to live.

-When it comes to housing in Wilmette, there’s no shortage of architectural styles and price points.
-Quintessential Cape Cod, Victorian and Colonial homes line the village’s historic streets, many of which are paved with clay-fired bricks from the 1800s.
-In addition to single-family homes, there are beachfront condominiums and more affordable townhomes.
+When it comes to housing, there’s no shortage of architectural styles and price points in this lakefront community.
+Quintessential Cape Cod, Victorian, and Colonial homes line the village’s historic streets, many of which are paved with clay-fired bricks from the 1800s.
+In addition to single-family homes, there are beachfront condominiums and townhomes.
 While well-kept homes maintain Wilmette’s rich architectural history in all of its glory, new construction attests to the village’s enduring popularity.

 The schools in Wilmette are among the best.
-In fact, two Wilmette elementary schools are among the 17 schools in the state awarded the prestigious National Blue-Ribbon Award.
+In fact, two Wilmette elementary schools are among the select schools in the state to be awarded the prestigious National Blue-Ribbon Award.
 The community is also served by the highly-acclaimed New Trier High School, located in Winnetka.

-Wilmette’s Metra station and access to I-94 make commuting a breeze, but there’s plenty of reasons to stay local.
-At the heart of town is the Village Center, where you’ll find specialty stores, restaurants and The Wilmette Theatre.
-The awe-inspiring Baha’i Temple is a highly-visible landmark along Sheridan Road, while Plaza del Lago provides excellent shopping.
-Ample recreational activities are also available at Gillson Park and beach, Wilmette Harbor, and the Centennial Recreation Complex which includes swimming, tennis and ice skating.
+Wilmette’s Metra station and access to I-94 make commuting to downtown Chicago a breeze, but there’s plenty of reasons to stay local.
+At the heart of town is the Village Center, where you’ll find specialty stores, restaurants, and the Wilmette Theatre.
+Along Sheridan Road there is Plaza del Lago, providing more shops and services to locals.
+Meanwhile, ample recreational activities are available at Gillson Park and beach, Wilmette Harbor, and the Centennial Recreation Complex, which includes swimming, tennis, and ice skating.